-When telephonic appearances are authorized by law, Rule of Court, or leave of court, counsel and parties wishing to so appear, shall utilize Zoom, unless other arrangements are approved by the Court.
-Counsel and parties may make a remote appearance by serving and filing with the court, not less than five (5) court days prior to the hearing date, a Request for Remote Appearance Form (Adopted, effective July 1, 2010, Amended July 1, 2024)
+When remote appearances are authorized by law, Rule of Court, or leave of court, counsel and parties wishing to so appear, shall utilize Zoom, unless other arrangements are approved by the Court.
+Counsel and parties may make a remote appearance by serving and filing with the court, not less than five (5) court days prior to the hearing date, a Request for Remote Appearance submitted on a form approved by the Judicial Council.